uncouthregions/jonathanpaulmitchell/content/post/normative-limits.md

 Ansell-Pearson, K. (1997), *Viroid Life: Perspectives on Nietzsche and the Transhuman Condition*, London: Routledge.

-Bach-y-Rita, Paul *et al* (1969), 'Vision Substitution by Tactile Image Projection', *Nature*, 221 (5184): 963--4.
+Bach-y-Rita, P. *et al* (1969), 'Vision Substitution by Tactile Image Projection', *Nature*, 221 (5184): 963--4.

-Babich, Babette.
-‘Nietzsche’s Post-Human Imperative: On the “All-Too-Human” Dream of Transhumanism’.
+Babich, B. ‘Nietzsche’s Post-Human Imperative: On the “All-Too-Human” Dream of Transhumanism’.
 In _Nietzsche and Transhumanism: Precursor or Enemy?_, edited by Yunus Tuncel, 101–32.
 Cambridge: Cambridge Scholars, 2017.

 Boorse, C. (1977), 'Health as a Theoretical Concept', *Philosophy of Science*, 44 (4): 542--73.